Dan Dakich: Head coach

-From 1997 to 2007 he served as the head coach at Bowling Green State University where he compiled a record of 156–140.
-He coached one player who signed a professional contract, former Indiana Pacers guard Keith McLeod.
+From 1997 to 2007, Dakich was head coach at Bowling Green State University.
+He coached Keith McLeod.
 During Dakich's tenure, BGSU never made it to the NCAA tournament.
 Dakich had losing seasons in four of his last five years with BGSU, and resigned as head coach in 2007.

 Briefly in 2002, Dakich was named head basketball coach at West Virginia University (WVU) to succeed Gale Catlett.
 When Dakich learned that people affiliated with the basketball program may have been guilty of NCAA recruiting rules infractions, he returned to Bowling Green as head basketball coach after only a week at WVU.
 WVU voluntarily reported results of its internal investigation to the NCAA, and the university was not penalized as a result of the infractions.
 The focus of the investigation, Jonathan Hargett, was banned from WVU athletics for his role in the reported violations.

 At the end of the 2008 season he served as the interim head coach at Indiana University, following Kelvin Sampson's resignation due to NCAA recruiting violations.
 Under Dakich's guidance, the Hoosiers went 0–2 in postseason play, losing in the first rounds of the Big 10 and NCAA tournaments.
 After the season, IU declined to offer Dakich the job and hired Tom Crean.